Miners, banks drag European shares to three-week low

 According to StarMine data, 44 percent of European firms have announced results so far, of which 61 percent have met or beaten forecasts.
 But first quarter earnings are set to fall 18 percent from the corresponding period of 2015.

-French bank BNP Paribas was 1 percent after saying net income rose 10.1 percent in the first quarter as lower provisions for bad loans helped offset a slump in its corporate and institutional business.
+French bank BNP Paribas was up 2 percent after saying net income rose 10.1 percent in the first quarter as lower provisions for bad loans helped offset a slump in its corporate and institutional business.

 Today's European research round-up